Fights Felony Domestic Violence Charges

 In many instances, a felony domestic violence charge is accompanied by additional criminal charges – this enhances the severity of your situation and greatly increases the risks.
 Felony domestic violence is considered a serious and violent crime – if you have been charged it is imperative you find an experienced criminal defense attorney you trust.

-Milano Attorneys is considered among the best criminal defense lawyers in Cleveland, Ohio and the nation.
+Milano Attorneys & Counselors at Law is considered among the best criminal defense law firms in Cleveland, the state of Ohio and the nation.
 If you need help, contact us.
-We will relentlessly defend you and work through the problem together.
+We will relentlessly defend you against domestic violence charges and work through the problem together.

 If you have a prior conviction for domestic violence, a second domestic violence charge is a fourth-degree felony, and you are considered a “repeat offender.”
 More than two prior domestic violence convictions enhance the offense to a third-degree felony, which carries the possibility of five years in prison.
 If the alleged victim is pregnant, you will face mandatory time in prison.

 Additionally, depending on the circumstances you may face a domestic violence felony charge of a different class:

 - Fifth degree felony

 - Third degree felony

 The third degree felony carries the steepest charges and will be extremely difficult for you to maintain a relationship with your child.
 These consequences will lead to a permanent mark on your criminal record.

 The early you reach out to us the better.
 We can immediately begin the fight and take on your charges.
 We’ll put your rights first the whole way.
 Reach out to us today for a consultation.
 Call 440-941-0930 or send an email to schedule your meeting.